joseph-ampfer/AI_Chat_220/README.md

 # To try out our site, download our repo and:
 1. Make `.env` file in root
 2. Paste in the configuration we sent
-3. In terminal run `node server.js`
+3. In the terminal from our directory run `npm install`
+4. Then run `node server.js`
-4. Click on the link!
+5. Click on the link!

 # Team and Contributions